RowanGreycastle/Chaydis/content/Empty Lands/Varin of the Empty Lands.md

 The methodology for choosing the two heads differs greatly.

 The one who is fluent in the ways of words must be voted into the position, and then must travel to the nearest village to the East and West and meet with their people.
-They must be accepted in both neighboring villages, and are only named as a head.
+They must be accepted in both neighboring villages.
-Once they have returned, they will be granted the title of Smile.
+If they should return, they will be named as a head, and granted the title of Smile.

 The one who is adept at trickery must, in order to be considered, participate in a yearly prank competition.
 They must win in such a way where their adeptness can not be called into question.